wallandall/gcp_terraform/ReadMe.md

 # GCP Deployment with Terraform

+This project uses Terraform to deploy a Flask Web Application to GCP and enable Firewall rules to grant access to the Web Server.

-This project deploys infrastrucutre to Google Cloud Platform using Terraform.
-To run this solution clone this project and perform the following steps:
+To run the solution you first need to perform the below steps:
 ## Install Terraform:
-Detailed documentation can be fownd on the [Terraform Site](https://www.terraform.io/downloads) for your respective operating system.
+Before you use Terraform you need to install it, detailed documentation can be found on the [Terraform Site](https://www.terraform.io/downloads) for your respective operating system.

 ## Install GCP SDK
 To interact with the Google Cloud Platform you need to [Install the GCP SDK](https://cloud.google.com/sdk/docs/install)

 ## Create a new Project for your solution
-A GCP Project is a workspace that will be used to manage GCP Services, more information can be found [here](https://developers.google.com/workspace/guides/create-project)
+A GCP Project is a workspace that will be used to manage GCP Services, more information can be found [here](https://developers.google.com/workspace/guides/create-project).
+Once you have created your project, you need to add the project name to the variable ***project*** in ***variables.tf***

 ## Create a service account
 A service account will be used to interact with with the GCP API to manage resources defined in your Terraform Configuration.
 Steps to create a service account can be found [here](https://cloud.google.com/docs/authentication/production#create-service-account-console).

-**!
-To ensure the project runs correcty** , ensure the certificate is accessible to the solution and correctly refferenced. eg:
+Once you have created a service account, add a New Certificate, this will download a JSON file.
+Add the contents of the file to ***terraform-key.json***

+This file is used to authenticate when managing resources with Terraform

+**If you are deploying your solution to version control** do not include the terraform-key.json.
+I have added this file to .gitignore.

 ![image](img/cert.png)

 ## Enable cloud resource manager API